 - The aim of a Funeral Ceremony is to allow the grieving family to celebrate the life of their loved one and move onto the new phase of their lives without that person.

-- A Graduation Ceremony honours and recognises the achievement of the graduate and is the gateway for them to move from a student to a working life.
+- A Graduation Ceremony honours and recognises the achievement of the graduate and marks the beginning of a new chapter in their lives.

-If you have a special occasion that you would like to celebrate with a ceremony please check out Celebrant Directory
+If you have a special occasion that you would like to celebrate with a ceremony please check our Celebrant Directory for a Celebrant close to you.